“There is nothing mind can do that cannot be better done in the mind's immobility and thought-free stillness.

 First Center

-Founded in 1994, the Kathmandu center of Sri Aurobindo Yoga Mandir traces its roots to the dedication and vision of Swami Ramchandra Das.
-After spending 12 years at the Sri Aurobindo Ashram in Puducherry, Swami ji returned to Nepal, inspired by the Spiritual needs of his community.
-The journey began with caring for his sister’s children and milking cows to support the fledgling institution.
-What started with a single cow has now transformed acidic clay soil into the fertile land that characterizes our establishment today.
+Founded in 1993, the Kathmandu centre of Sri Aurobindo Yoga Mandir began with the inspired vision of Guruji.
+After spending 12 years at the Sri Aurobindo Ashram in Puducherry, he returned to Nepal.
+The journey began with caring for his sister’s children, milking cows and selling water to support the fledgling institution.
+And what started with one cow – that he loved and remembers well – has grown into the fertile, productive farm and ashram you see today.

 Nawalpur Branch